syncfusion-content/blazor-docs/blazor/maps/populate-data.md

 To read the JSON file data, convert it to the C# object, and assign it to the [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsLayer-1.html#Syncfusion_Blazor_Maps_MapsLayer_1_DataSource) property.

-### Fetching data from JSON file using Blazor Web Assembly App
+### Fetching data from JSON file using Blazor WebAssembly App

 The **Http.GetFromJsonAsync** is used in the **OnInitializedAsync** lifecycle method to load JSON file data.
 As this will be executed asynchronously, check whether **populationDensity** is available, render the Maps component, or display the loading statement.